Rapunzal/food-delivery-app/README.md

 ## Overview

 The MERN Food Ordering App is a full-stack web application designed to provide users with a seamless experience for ordering food .
-It incorporates modern technologies and best practices to offer features such as user signup, user login ,user authentication, cart management, live order tracking, and more.
+It incorporates modern technologies and best practices to offer features such as user signup, user login ,user authentication, cart management, and more.

 ## Technologies Used